-- 7.1.1 A copy of this Policy will be made available on the "corporate" directory on the AEI Group's file server and therefore accessible to all employees of the AEI Group. - 7.1.2 A copy of this Policy will be provided to all new Directors and employees of the AEI Group as part of the AEI Group's induction procedures. - 7.1.3 If you do not understand the contents of this Policy, or wish to receive further information on how to comply with the requirements contained in this Policy, please contact the Compliance Officer or General Counsel.
+- 7.1.1 A copy of this Policy is made available on the Corporate "R" directory on the AEI Group's file server and therefore accessible to all employees of the AEI Group. - 7.1.2 A copy of this Policy will be provided to all new Directors, employees and contractors of the AEI Group as part of the AEI Group's induction procedures. - 7.1.3 If you do not understand the contents of this Policy, or wish to receive further information on how to comply with the requirements contained in this Policy, please contact the General Counsel or the Risk and Compliance Manager.